Many good dog owners get very passionate about the subject of what foods they feed their dogs. The husky raw diet

 - 5% organ meat.

 - Meats are high in phosphorus.
 Bones are high in calcium.
 When the bone is fed at 10%, you have pretty much the exact ratios of calcium required by a dog.
 Whole prey, fish, eggs, and tripe help to complete a balanced ratio.

-- Organ meats should not exceed 10% of the diet overall, and 5% of that should be liver.
+- Organ meats should not exceed 10% of the diet, and 5% should be liver.
 Feed the liver once a week and try to find an organic free-range fed source whenever possible.

 - Pork or Salmon should be frozen for two weeks before feeding to kill parasites in the meat.

-- Feed trachea, trim, poultry feet as they are an excellent natural source of chondroitin and glucosamine that help build and support healthy joints in your dog.
+- Feed trachea, trim, and poultry feet as they are an excellent natural source of chondroitin and glucosamine that help build and support healthy joints in your dog.

 - Always feed only raw bones as cooked bones will splinter and pierce the stomach or the intestines.

-- Always be on the safe side and supervise all bone chewing activities in case you have to intervene.
+- Always be safe and supervise all bone-chewing activities if you have to intervene.

 Adding Supplements To The Raw Diet

-There is much controversy around should Raw Diets be a supplement.
+There is much controversy around whether raw diets should be a supplement.
 Some experts say that if you do it right, the diet is balanced and complete – you should not need to add supplements.
-Others say that too many variables occur from dog to dog, and you cannot accurately gauge how much nutrition is being absorbed from the Raw Diet, and therefore, supplementation is necessary.
+Others say that too many variables occur from dog to dog.
+You need to accurately gauge how much nutrition is absorbed from the Raw Diet; therefore, supplementation is necessary.

-In any case, those who supplement Raw Diets may want to add the following items: Calcium, Fish Oils, Plant Oils, Vitamin E, sources of Iodine, and Green Blends of alpha-alpha, spirulina, or other green foods.
+In any case, those who supplement Raw Diets may want to add the following items: Calcium, Zinc, Fish Oils, Plant Oils, Vitamin E, sources of Iodine, and Green Blends of alpha-alpha, spirulina, or other green foods.

 Too much of a vitamin or mineral is just as bad for your dog as having too little.
 Do not guess when it comes to the nutritional requirements of your dog.
 Get expert advice from a professional.

 How Much Raw Food To Feed Your Husky